The Distilleries of Vancouver Island—a Guided Tour of West Coast Craft and Artisan Spirits

 Meet Sven Johansson, an adventurous ship’s captain, reindeer specialist, bush pilot and the first person to navigate the Northwest Passage in a yacht from west to east.

-Edith Iglauer is not an easy person to interview.
-While she graciously welcomes me into her home on Garden Bay in north Pender Harbour, her more than 60 years of journalistic investigation compel her to ask rather than answer questions.
-With laser beam inquisitiveness she asks me the who, what, when and how.
-Repeatedly, I remind her she’s the subject — not I.
+Edith Iglauer wasn’t an easy person to interview.
+While The New Yorker writer and best-selling author of Fishing with John graciously welcomed me into her home on Garden Bay in north Pender Harbour, her more than 60 years of journalistic investigation compelled her to ask rather than answer questions.
+With laser beam inquisitiveness she asked me the who, what, when and how.
+Repeatedly, I reminded her she was the subject—not I.

 After writing about Ocean Alexander’s president, Johnny Chueh (left), in NorthwestYachting, he asked me to author a coffee-table book to document the company’s evolution.
 To write Ocean Alexander, the First 25 Years,I travelled to Kaohsiung to interview the company’s founder and many of the long-term staff.
 As well as detailing the history of the Taiwanese boatbuilding company, I described its naval architect Ed Monk, Jr., its engineers and interior designer.
 I also included the stories of dozens of Ocean Alexander owners from around the world.
 Here is Chapter Seven.